Thursday, October 29, 2009

 Books I Didn't Finish

 I think long and hard before picking up a book to read.
-As my blog caption implies, my free time is precious and I want to make sure I’m using it wisely.
+My free time is precious and I want to make sure I’m using it wisely.
 Since I choose my books carefully, I rarely pick up one that I don’t finish.
 But this year I’ve made a few miscalculations.

 The Book of God by Walter Wangerin came highly recommended.
 Wangerin is a gifted writer whose books have blessed me in the past, but I only made it to page 300 of this bible-as-a-novel before I gave it up.
 I love any book that gives fresh understanding of the Bible and I am not opposed to paraphrases.
 The problem with this one was that I found it uninspiring.
 Instead of focusing on God, I found myself reading each story with an eye to how I would have re-written it for better flow.
 My attention was directed toward word choices more often than toward eternal truths.
 Because I was giving it too much time with too little nourishment in return, I put it aside.

-Sometimes when a classic doesn’t interest me much, I’ll get the audio version, my favorite painless way to become familiar with it.
-Around the World in Eighty Days by Jules Verne was just such a book.
+Sometimes when a classic doesn’t interest me much, I’ll get the audio version, a painless way to become familiar with it.
+Around the World in 80 Days by Jules Verne was just such a book.
 Yet in spite of the excellent narrator (3rd version at Librivox) and the intriguing opening chapters, the middle of the book dragged so much that I felt I couldn’t sacrifice any more time to it.

 I often say that really good writers have ruined me for the average ones.
 Once exposed to banquet tables of sumptuous words and unforgettable characters, it’s very difficult to be satisfied with fast food.
 I blame it on Trollope!